 - 6 May 2021 - Borough Council, Surrey County Council and Police and Crime Commissioner election

 - 5 May 2022 - Borough Council election

 - 4 May 2023 - Borough Council election and Claygate Parish Council election

 Elmbridge Borough Council has 48 councillors.
 16 councillors are elected by thirds, which means a third of the councillors are elected each year, in three years out of four.
 Each councillor serves for four years.
-You can find out when a councillor's term of office expires here.
+Find out when a councillor's term of office expires.

 Elections are usually held on the first Thursday of May each year.
 If a seat becomes vacant between scheduled elections, for example, because of the resignation or death of an elected representative, a by-election may be held.